InnovateForVegas/doc-org-howtos/README.md

 Since this is a Howto and some help to onboard newcomers, it is not entirely inappropriate to include samples of code, such as helpful git scripts (maybe using the gh command line tool for GitHub?) or some snippets of YAML for configs or ansible or GitHub actions or who knows what else.

 Please make those examples stand-alone and non-destructive, do not have a new volunteer delete their hard drive even accidentally.

+In general, documentation and specification projects should not contain code (other than sample code snippets) or other project resources.
+These components should be placed and maintained in repositories of code, sample data, or other component sources such as scalable vector graphics (SVG) files, etc.